molpopgen/fwdpp/doc/md/policies.md

   };
 ~~~

 Note that you could provide your own equality comparison policy for the hashing table.
-This one would be excellent, and should be included int the library in future versions as it may be the most robust:
+This one would be excellent, and should be included in the library in future versions as it may be the most robust:

 ~~~{.cpp}
   struct equality_comparison_strict